-One day you're scratching your cat's ears when you notice something unusual inside -- a dark brown, crumbly substance that looks sort of like coffee grounds.
-Your cat probably has ear mites, tiny, pinpoint-sized parasitic insects that live and breed in the ear canals.
-They feed on skin debris, cell fluids and blood, and can gnaw on the tissue of the ear canal.
+One day you're scratching your cat's ears when you notice something unusual inside: a dark brown, crumbly substance that looks sort of like coffee grounds.
+This could be ear mites, tiny, pinpoint-sized parasitic insects that live and breed in the ear canals.
+Ear mites feed on skin debris, cell fluids and blood, and can gnaw on the tissue of the ear canal.

 Sometimes, mite debris is located deep in the ear canal where you can't see it.
 If you suspect your cat has mites, gently massage the back of the ear at the base between your thumb and forefinger.
 A cat with no mites usually enjoys it or, at worst, will fuss and try to get away.
 A cat who has unwanted company living in her ear canal will usually start scratching vigorously.